Goal: $20 million

 The School’s objective is to provide a sustainable income to expand fee-assisted access for students.

-Our goal is to raise $20 million by 2020, to enable boys in financial need to attend the School.
-With a total of $14.5M raised and $5.5M to go, we now move into the final phase of the campaign — Our 2020 Vision.
-We are close to achieving a sustainable Bursary Fund, with the capacity to provide needs-based bursarial support for 10% of the student population: 170 boys.
+Our goal is to raise $20 million to enable boys in financial need to attend the School.
+We hope to establish a sustainable Bursary Fund, with the capacity to provide needs-based bursarial support for 10% of the student population.

 By growing the Bursary Fund the School will progressively increase the proportion of fee-assisted places; ensure the School’s policy of diversity and open access continues; and remove the expense of needs-based bursaries from the School’s operating costs.